nixys/nxs-backup/README.md

 ### Understanding Jobs, Type, Sources and Storages
  In order to make nxs-backup as ﬂexible as possible, the directions given to nxs-backup are speciﬁed in several pieces.
 The main instruction is the job resource, which deﬁnes a job.
 A backup job generally consists of a Type, a Sources and Storages.
- The Type deﬁnes what type of backup shall run (e.g. MySQL "hot" backups), the Sources defines the target and exceptions (for each job at least one target must be specified), the Storages define storages where to store backups and at what quantity (for each job at least one storage must be specified).
+ The Type deﬁnes what type of backup shall run (e.g. MySQL "physical" backups), the Sources defines the target and exceptions (for each job at least one target must be specified), the Storages define storages where to store backups and at what quantity (for each job at least one storage must be specified).
 Work with remote storage is performed by local mounting of the FS with special tools.

 ### Setting Up Nxs-backup Conﬁguration Files
  Nxs-backup conﬁguration ﬁles are usually located in the */etc/nxs-backup/* directory.
 The default configuration has only one configuration file *nxs-backup.conf* and the *conf.d* subdirectory that stores files with descriptions of jobs (one file per job).
 Config files are in YAML format.
 For details, see Settings.